 Louise T. English Academic Building

 All academic classes are held in the Louise Towles English Academic Building.
 This building also contains our library and College Lab.
-The offices of our principal, counseling director, registrar and college advisor are located in this building as well.
+The offices of our principal, counseling director, registrars and college advisor are located in this building as well.

 Alumni Campus Store